edmondop/edmondop/README.md

 Edmondo (recipe for four people): 🧑‍🍳
 - Take a base of core software engineering
 - Add two scoops of distributed systems
+- Add cloud computing as desired
 - Add three chopped ounces of Site Reliability Engineering
 - Season with data engineering tomato sauce  🍅
 - Mix with pragmatism